 For over a decade, the principals of Restorative Solutions, Inc. were Anne Rogers and Randy Compton.
 Both pioneered restorative justice in government, schools, community organizations, faith communities and within individuals and provided national leadership to this very powerful and transformative movement.
-Randy Compton is currently the Principal and Lead Trainer, carrying on after the passing of Anne Rogers.
-Kevin Pugh and Catherine Childs round out the team as our restorative justice trainers and consultants.
+Randy Compton is currently the President and Lead Trainer, carrying on after the passing of Anne Rogers.
+Catherine Childs is the Principal and Lead Trainer and Kevin Pugh and Mary Barron round out the team as our restorative justice trainers and consultants.
 For all our bios, see below.

 Restorative Solutions, Inc. offers a range of services designed to assist individuals, organizations and communities in this change effort.
 Our services include, skills training in restorative practices, program development, program management, strategic planning and integration, partnership building, community development and team development.
 Our trainers and consultants have assisted hundreds of organizations and communities nationally and internationally in finding ways to incorporate restorative justice values, principles and practices.